Posted by: Northwest Eye in General on May 21, 2025

 - Sensitivity to light

 Comprehending these indicators is vital for evaluating the intensity and possible origins of the discomfort.
-For instance, surface pain is frequently linked to irritation or infection, whereas deeper pain might indicate more severe issues such as glaucoma or optic neuritis.
+For instance, surface pain is frequently linked to irritation or infection, whereas deeper pain might indicate more severe issues such as or optic neuritis.
 Identifying these signs early is crucial, as prompt intervention can greatly enhance results.

 Identify Common Causes of Eye Pain: From Strain to Serious Conditions